fsmviseu/Encrypted-Key-Exchange/README.md

 # Steps to run the project

+On 1-5, choose either `dh` - Diffie Hellman or `rsa`- RSA as the underlying KA.
+The `--debug` flag is optional.

 1. Install dependencies using pipenv (only in the first time starting the project)

 ```bash